csomakk/r2e/README.md

 yeah.
 unfortunately.
-some youngsters protested against hosting to make their name known in politics and to found a new party. they weren't feeling our nation strong enough to ??????.
+some youngsters protested against hosting to make their name known in politics and to found a new party. they didn't feel our nation strong enough to ??????.